Groin Injury

 A strain occurs when one or more of the muscles is stressed by force beyond what it is capable of controlling, causing it to either overstretch or over contract, leading to a strain of either the muscle fibers or tendon.3 Adductor strains most frequently occur via non-contact when sprinting or cutting and commonly occur when a player tries to plant his foot to cut, but his foot slides, causing a significant stretch of the groin muscle.2,3 An example of this was David Montgomery’s injury in the 2020 preseason.

-Unfortunately, data across several studies suggest a high recurrence rate for adductor strains seen in football and other sports.1,4,5 Recurrence of injury can be as high as 18%, most of which occur in the first two months back on the field.1,4,5
+Unfortunately, data across several studies suggest a high recurrence rate for adductor strains in football and other sports.1,4,5 Recurrence can be as high as 18%, most of which occur in the first two months back on the field.1,4,5

-The return to the field outlook following an adductor strain is typically not extended, as data on college football players shows that 62%-84% of players miss one week or less.1,4 On the surface, it would be plausible that the grade of strain would influence the return to sport time.
+The return-to-play outlook following a groin injury is typically not prolonged, as data on college football players shows that 62%-84% of players return to play within one week or less.1,4 On the surface, it would be plausible that the grade of strain would influence the return to sport time.
 This may be the case to some degree; however, studies looking at elite soccer players show very little difference in return to sport time between grades I-II strains, with both averaging returning to playing in 2-4 weeks (Obviously, we are talking football here, but studies on NFL players are limited).5 However, in this same study, grade III injuries took 2-3 months to return to play.
 Therefore, functionally grade I-II injuries can be looked at similarly for a return to playing timeline; however, grade III injuries will likely take longer to get back on the field.

 When preparing to return to sport, a critical component is to ensure that the factors contributing to adductor strains are addressed.
 As mentioned above, these include a lack of range of motion at the hip and an imbalance of the hip adductors and abductor muscle strength.3,6 Correcting these via stretching and strengthening exercises is a critical part of rehab.
 Additionally, stability on one leg should be close to equal to the uninjured leg.
 During sports, athletes are constantly on one leg when running, cutting, or jumping, and the ability to be stable on one leg will reduce the likelihood of re-injury.
 When these factors are addressed, it is generally safe to begin running, agility, and plyometrics, eventually progressing to sprinting and football-specific moves.